GURUFOCUS.COM » STOCK LIST » Financial Services » Banks » Attijariwafa Bank SA (CAS:ATW) » Definitions » Change In Receivables

 2, Boulevard Moulay Youssef, PO Box No. 20000, Casablanca, MAR

-Attijariwafa Bank SA is a financial and banking group.
+Attijariwafa Bank SA is a Morrocan based financial and banking group.
 It is engaged in the provision of banking and insurance products and services.
 The company's banking activities include personal and professional banking, corporate banking, investment banking and international banking.

-Attijariwafa Bank (CAS:ATW) Headlines
+Attijariwafa Bank Headlines

 From GuruFocus